Focus on

 Starting a Dental Practice

-Starting a dental practice can certainly be an overwhelming task.
+Starting a dental practice can be an overwhelming venture.
 What documentation do I need to complete?
+Do I have the financing I need?
 Am I in the right location?
-How will I do marketing?
+How will I get patients?
 What type of equipment do I need to buy?
+How do I manage the financial side of my practice?
 What if I fail?
-These are just some of the many questions going through your head.
+We expect these are just some of the many questions going through your head.
 We have solutions!

 Step 1